jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 This keeps you poor because not only does this never work, you don’t learn any skills to get anything.
 You just sulk, get jealous, live beyond your means or worse, commit a crime to acquire what you think you deserve.

-If you feel like you deserve to "live your best life," then start working towards that life today and every day forward.
+If you feel like you deserve to “live your best life,” then start working towards that life today and every day forward.

 When you start working, instead of thinking you deserve something, only then is it possible for you to make changes in your life.